factor-finance/xusd-docs/docs/how.md

 * Extensible and configurable strategy set e.g. lending on [Aave](https://app.aave.com/#/markets), stablecoin liquidity providing (curve.fi, Pangolin), and other DeFi strategies.
 * Rewards are claimed, collected, swapped, and reinvested automatically at least _once per day_

+#### Yield generation strategies

 #### Elastic supply
 * The amount of XUSD in all wallets increases when gains are realized
-* Yield distributed by supply rebasing, so 1 XUSD
+* Yield distributed by supply rebasing, so that XUSD remains fully backed: 1 XUSD = $1 USD.

 #### Lowest barrier of entry for DeFi yields
 * SEC-qualified custodians can hold ERC20 tokens, but cannot give DeFi access